Suitters/pysui-flask/README.rst

 #.
 Chain data can be queries by anyone (read operations)
 #.
 Accounts (user accounts or multisigs) particpating in transactions must be provisioned by admin
 #.
-Transactions submitted incllude sender and optionally sponsers
+Transactions submitted incllude sender and optionally sponser
 #.
-Sender and sponsors can be single or multisig
+Sender and sponsor can be single or multisig
 #.
 Signing requests are queued to indivual accounts
 #.
 Signing may be accepted (response includes signature of transaction bytes) or denied
+#.
+When all signatures satisfied, submits transaction for execution